bigbitbus/bigbitbus.github.io/jobs.md

 ## How to apply

-Email your resume, availability, and a cover letter addressing the above requirements to <contact@bigbitbus.com>.
+To apply, send your resume and a cover letter to contact@bigbitbus.com with the subject line "January-August 2021 at BigBitBus" and your name.
+For example: "January-August 2021 at BigBitBus John Doe"